-- For you to receive these benefits you must be eligible for income-related benefits from a Swedish a-kassa, for example Akademikernas a-kassa.
-You must have been a member of Akademikernas a-kassa for at least 12 months.
+- For you to receive these benefits you must be eligible for income-related benefits from Akademikernas a-kassa so you must have been a member of Akademikernas a-kassa for at least 12 months at the very beginning of the unemployment period.
 Read more on the Akademikernas a-kassa website.
 If you are not a member we strongly recommend that you immediately become a member, apply for membership here.

 - If you are entitled to financial support from the Job Security Foundation or equivalent, these benefits must be used up before you can claim benefits from SULF income insurance.

 - If you are covered by more than one income insurance, choose which income insurance that will apply to you.

 - You may only receive benefits from one income insurance scheme at a time.
 This means either topping up from the Job Security Foundation or SULF income insurance or some other income insurance you are entitled to.